 Myth #4: Naturopaths and naturopathic doctors are the same.

 In jurisdictions that do not regulate the naturopathic profession, individuals without accredited training sometimes use the title naturopath or naturopathic doctor.
 These individuals should not be confused with graduates from CNME recognized four-year programs and do not complete the standardized education of an accredited program.
-Find graduates of accredited programs at the state and national professional associations here: Find an ND (U.S.) Find an ND (Canada).
+You may find graduates of accredited programs in the United States and Canada here.

 Myth #5: You need to choose between naturopathic medicine and conventional medicine.